The Weakest Link (British game show): History

 The first original episode was broadcast on 14 August 2000.
 The show was presented by Anne Robinson and narrated by Jon Briggs.
 It ran in different variations, originally as a daytime series, but also at primetime and with celebrity contestants playing for charity with a modified set and format.
 The format has since been produced around the world, most notably in the United States, where Robinson was the original presenter.

 On 22 April 2011, Anne Robinson announced that she would end her role as the quiz show's presenter by the time her contract would expire as she had served longer than she had originally intended.
 The original run ended on 31 March 2012 with its 1,693rd, and final episode.

 Revivals

 In November 2017, The Weakest Link returned for a celebrity Children in Need edition, marking the 1,694th episode of the programme.
 The 40-minute edition aired on 17 November 2017 on BBC Two at 10pm GMT.

 In June 2021, a 12-episode primetime revival with celebrity contestants and Romesh Ranganathan as host was announced.
 The revival premiered on BBC One on 18 December 2021.
 In March 2022, the revival was renewed for a second series, which premiered on 17 December 2022.
 In February 2023, the revival was renewed for a third series.
+A special one-off late night edition, with Ranganathan continuing as host, was produced for Comic Relief 2026 and was aired on the night of the telethon.